 </div>

-The onclick event of the form button will only rebind/reload the grid.
-The read action of the grid will do the real work in getting the grid data via controller action.
-The .Data will be what parameters you will pass to the controller.
+of the grid will do the real work in getting the grid data via controller

-.AutoBind will tell the grid whether to bind on load or only with the read action is called.
+.AutoBind will tell the grid whether to bind on load or

 .Events will trigger specific grid events